Posts

 Image

-Dog Respiratory Illness in Spokane: What Pet Parents Should Know Recently, SpokAnimal temporarily closed its dog shelter to the public after a respiratory illness spread through part of their canine population.
+Recently, SpokAnimal temporarily closed its dog shelter to the public after a respiratory illness spread through part of their canine population.
 Roughly half of the dogs in their care showed signs of the illness , and some developed pneumonia.
 The shelter has sent samples to a lab for testing, but an exact cause hasn’t been pinpointed yet.
 In the meantime, staff are treating symptoms and monitoring recovery.
 KREM +1 This kind of respiratory disease in dogs — often called canine infectious respiratory disease (or “kennel cough”) — isn’t uncommon , especially in group environments like shelters, daycares, training classes, or grooming salons.
 It can be caused by a mix of viruses and bacteria that spread easily through coughing, sneezing, or close contact.
-Wikip edia Signs to Watch For If your dog has been around other dogs recently, keep an eye out for: Persistent cough or gagging Sneezing or runny nose ...
+Wikip edia Signs to Watch For If your dog has been around other dogs recently, keep an eye out for: Persistent cough or gagging Sneezing or runny nose Congestion or excess mucus Lower energy or reduced appetite I...